evhansen/EVHansen.github.io/_publications/2022-12-31-Results-from-EXO-200.md

 date: 2022-12-31
 venue: 'in preparation'
 # paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'Hansen, E.V.
-(2022). &quot;Results from EXO-200 end-of-run calibration tests using sources of dissolved Radon-220 and Radon-222&quot; in preparation'
+citation: 'Hansen, E.V. et.al.
+(2022).
+"Results from EXO-200 end-of-run calibration tests using sources of dissolved Radon-220 and Radon-222" _in preparation for submission to JINST_'
 ---

 ### On this Publication